MrGreensWorkshop/ArduinoPico_RasPiPicoW_AlexaEnabledSmartDevices/README.md

 ### Documentation

-Check out [this video](https://www.youtube.com/channel/UCf-BfpqjqvPKGXFc22rkR9w) on YouTube
+Check out the video at the top of the page.

 ### Credits